Srinithi220599/ci-cd-job-tracker/README.md

 The application integrates with the **GitHub REST API** to fetch GitHub Actions workflow execution details.
 The `/sync` endpoint synchronizes workflow runs into PostgreSQL while preventing duplicate entries using the GitHub **Run ID** as the unique identifier.
 Workflow execution duration is calculated using the workflow start and end timestamps and stored in the database.

 The `/workflows` endpoint retrieves workflow history from PostgreSQL and displays it as an HTML dashboard with color-coded workflow statuses.
-The application is fully containerized using Docker Compose and its CI pipeline is automated using GitHub Actions running on a self-hosted runner.
+The application is fully containerized using Docker Compose and its CI pipeline is automated using GitHub Actions.

 ---